-For all childhood cancers combined, 5-year relative survival rates have improved markedly over the past four decades, from less than 50% before 1970 to the present rate of more than 80%, largely due to new and improved treatments.
+For all childhood cancers combined, 5-year relative survival rates have improved markedly over the past four decades, from about 60% in the mid-1970s to the present rate of more than 80%, largely due to new and improved treatments.
 Rates vary considerably, however, depending on the specific cancer type.
 Survivors of childhood cancer may experience treatment-related side effects several months or years after their diagnosis.
 Late treatment effects can include organ malfunction, secondary cancers, and cognitive impairment.